Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

-### HOTSPOT You are using PowerShell to administer Azure Log Analytics workspaces.
+### You are using PowerShell to administer Azure Log Analytics workspaces.
 You need to list the available workspaces and their properties.
 How should you complete the command?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 536](images/question536.jpg)